Treasure Island, Part II

 Of course, that meant that we had to be very careful what we said when the doctors, nurses or Baronet Yuni was around.
 They don’t know the real reason we’re on Kiewa now.
 I don’t know how we’re going to explain what we’re doing when we finally locate the place where we can use the key, either.

-So, we get the waivers we need to get into the quarantine zone after His Lordship presented his credentials to Baron Glen Forbes, the Imperial Liaison – and that’s when we find out there’s a bit of war going on there.
+So, we got the waivers we needed to get into the quarantine zone after His Excellency presented his credentials to Baron Glen Forbes, the Imperial Liaison – and that’s when we found out there’s a bit of war going on there.
 The quarantine zone is right in the middle of a disputed border area between Sandovalia and the Republic of Barthol; two of Kiewa’s balkanized nations who have been having this dispute for over two centuries.
 Late last year, the Republic sent in mercenaries to force the Sandovalian Army units out, using mortars and other heavies to pound a key city (literally, in our case) the regulars had occupied.